ivos/testing-db-apps-slides/slides.md

 Notes:
-- I am the author, others contributed
+- I am the author, (others contributed)
+- So this is an ad...
 - 7 projects Light Air, 3 project before that DbUnit / Unitils
 - When I come to a project with backend in Java
     - Light Air becomes the tool to be used